-- Prior to commencing action to terminate teachers' contracts under this procedure, the Board of Education will give every consideration to its ability to effectuate possible and/or reduction in staff by: - 1.
-Voluntary retirements. - 2.
+- 1. Voluntary retirements. - 2.
 Voluntary resignations. - 3.
 Transfer of existing staff members. - b.
-Elimination of professional staff positions. - Non-tenured teachers will be terminated before tenured teachers.
-1. - 2.
-Within the category of non-tenured teachers, the administration will recommend the teacher to be terminated on the basis of performance evaluation. - Tenured teachers with the greatest number of unbroken years of employment 3.
-Public Schools will be retained. - Appropriate certification requirements must be met in each consideration.
-4.
+Elimination of professional staff positions. - 1.
+Non-tenured teachers will be terminated before tenured teachers. - 2.
+Within the category of non-tenured teachers, the administration will recommend the teacher to be terminated on the basis of performance evaluation. - 3.
+Tenured teachers with the greatest number of unbroken years of employment in the Public Schools will be retained. - 4.
+Appropriate certification requirements must be met in each consideration.